Logo

 Why Is Good Friday So Important?

-Jesus’ death on the cross was brutal and a time of grief for His disciples and followers.
+Jesus’ death on the Cross was brutal and a time of grief for His disciples and followers.
 Crucifixion was the harshest of sentences under Roman rule.
-Crucifixion was a death saved for the worst of criminals.
-So, why do we describe that as ‘good’?
+Crucifixion was a death reserved for the worst of criminals.
+So, why do we describe that as “good”?

-Jesus going to the cross and yielding to His father’s will was an instrumental part in God’s redemptive plan for humanity.
-Through His agonising death on the cross, Jesus made it possible for us to be one with God again.
+Jesus going to the Cross and yielding to His Father’s will was an instrumental part in God’s redemptive plan for humanity.
+Through His agonizing death on the Cross, Jesus made it possible for us to be one with God again.
 Jesus took on the weight of our sin and paid for it with His blameless blood.
-It was the ultimate sacrifice, an outstanding declaration of love and a pivotal moment in history.
+It was the ultimate sacrifice, an outstanding declaration of love, and a pivotal moment in history.

 What is Good Friday All About?